 How to Adjust Your Label to Fit a Tapered Container

 One option is to downsize your label so that the effect of the tapering isn’t as noticeable.
 However, this limits the amount of label space you have to showcase your brand, describe your product, and include any necessary regulatory information.

-The other option is to tailor your label to better suit the shape of your container.
+The other option is to tailor your label to better suit the shape of your container or tapered bottle.
 If you still want your label to look rectangular, you’ll need to create a curved dieline.
 You’ll need to do some math to figure out the right shape, but the process may not be as tricky as you think.

 Step 1: Decide where your label should go